 Franklin High School recognizes that regular physical activity is important for all students.
-As such and consistent with Massachusetts General Laws, the school requires four years of physical education for all students in grades 9-12.
+As such and consistent with Massachusetts General Laws, the school requires physical education for all students in grades 9-12.

 Grade 9 and 10 students will meet this requirement through their scheduled Wellness course.
-In addition, beginning with the Class of 2025, students must take an in school PE elective course for one semester (2.5 credits) or participate in a school sanctioned sports team during their junior or senior year.
+Grade 11 and 12 students must take a school PE elective course for one semester (2.5 credits) either their junior or senior year, or participate in a school sanctioned sports team during their junior or senior year (for at least one season).